zoltraks/hokey-stereo-test/docs/README.md

 # Downloads

-All sounds were compressed in OGG format with highest quality (q=10).
+Recordings are available to download in compressed OGG format made with the highest quality (q=10).

 [Google Drive](https://drive.google.com/drive/folders/1wB2agwoQ7CWhYTWNTUjPmV-92VNQERBi?usp=share_link)

+This quality is still enough to further analysis.

+And we got 1/4 the size comparing to uncompressed data.

 ## Frequency tables